 I love repurposed items in the garden.

-Sometimes, though, all that’s needed is a coat of paint, a little sprucing up and a healthy dose of creativity to use that item in a brand new way.
+Sometimes, though, all that’s needed is a coat of paint, a little sprucing up, and a healthy dose of creativity to figure out how to use that item in a brand new way.

-My mother (who I dub the Queen of Repurposing) came up with this very clever way to use a beautiful, but broken, stone pot.
+My mother (who I officially dub the Queen of Repurposing) came up with this very clever way to use a beautiful, but broken, stone pot.

 What to do with the now outdated fireplace tools?

 My friends, Rob and Michelle, made this rustic light fixture from extra cuttings of thick and bendable twigs.

-Wrapped with holiday twinkly lights it looks magical when hanging from their arbor.
+Wrapped with twinkly holiday lights, it looks magical when hanging from their arbor.

-Many years ago I found this old, broken down chair sitting on the side of the curb, waiting for the trash collector.
+A long time ago, I found this old, broken down chair sitting on the side of the curb, waiting for the trash collector.

 Here’s a video I made showing you how you can make your own planted chair.

-What’s your favorite repurposed items?
+What are some of your favorite repurposed items?
 I’d love to know!